Heritage Horses

 LIPIZZAN

-The Lipizzan had its genetic origins in Spain from stock, which included Spanish and Moroccan Barb blood.
+The Lipizzan had its genetic origins in Spain from stock that included Spanish and Moroccan Barb blood.
 Spanish horses were used for all purposes, but their athletic skill and intelligence were especially valued in the classical riding practiced in the Renaissance.
-For this reason, Maximillian II of Austria (son of Emperor Ferdinand I) chose Spanish horses as the foundation for a royal stud formed in 1560 at Kladrub.
-Maximillian’s brother, Archduke Charles, also established a royal stud with Spanish stock about 1580 in the village of Lipizza near Triest.
-The two studs collaborated closely and both supplied horses to the Spanish Riding School of Vienna.
-Eventually, selection goals diverged, which led to the formation of the Kladruby breed as a heavier carriage horse and the Lipizzan breed as a lighter riding horse.
+These horses were trained to perform the classical dressage “haute école” (high school) movements that include controlled, stylized jumps and “airs above the ground.”
+For this reason, Maximillian II of Austria (son of Emperor Ferdinand I) chose Spanish horses as the foundation for a royal stud formed in 1560 at Kladrub. (now in the Czech Republic).
+Maximillian’s brother, Archduke Charles, also established a royal stud with Spanish stock about 1580 in the village of Lipica (also known as Lipizza, now in Slovenia) near Triest, Italy.

 The history of the Lipizzan is reflected in the historic documentation of bloodlines within the breed.
 Six stallion families are known: Pluto, Conversano, Favory, Neapolitano, Siglavy, and Maestoso.
 There are several mare families as well.
 These bloodlines are identified genetic resources within the breed, and their conservation is of great importance.